dwavesystems/dwave-ocean-sdk/docs/concepts/index_concepts.rst

         *   :ref:`qpu_embedding_intro` for an introduction.
         *   :ref:`qpu_embedding_guidance` for advanced information.
         *   :ref:`qpu_topologies` on QPU topologies.

+    Topology
+        The layout of the |dwave_short| quantum processing unit (:term:`QPU`):
+        The QPU is a lattice of interconnected :term:`qubits>`.
+While some qubits connect to others via :term:`couplers`, the QPU is not fully connected.
+Instead, the qubits of |dwave_short| annealing quantum computers interconnect in a topology such as :term:`Pegasus`.

+        Learn more: :ref:`qpu_topologies`

     Working graph
         In a D-Wave QPU, the set of qubits and couplers that are available for